SinaRampe/multiple_pdf_chatbot/README.md

 10. Create an OpenAI API key by following these steps:

     - Go to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)
-    - Click on the "Generate API Key" button
+    - Click on the "Generate New API Key" button
     - Copy the generated API key

 11. Set the following environment variables in your `.env` file: